Fifty States, Fifty Systems: State Policy Variations and Impacts

 - Please check any emails that you have had professionally/academically in the past few years, as well as any personal emails.

-- If you think you may have an account under an email address you no longer have access to, please contact [email protected] for to update your email/username.
+- If you think you may have an account under an email address you no longer have access to, please contact [email protected] to update your email/username.
 Please do not create a new/duplicate account.
 If you have never attended an APPAM event or do not have an APPAM profile, you can create one here.

 - APPAM membership is optional and is not required to submit or attend the conference.
 If you wish to proceed as a complimentary non-member profile, please select “No, thank you” from the dropdown menu on the form.